Bulletin #2324, Maine Farm Safety Program: Kids on the Farm: Hazards Inside the Home

 Accidents do happen.
 Children by nature will eat and drink almost anything.
 The best way to help your child is to know what to do.
 Children act fast; so do poisons.

 One of the first things you should do is post your local Poison Control Center phone number near all telephones.
 The number for the state of Maine is 1.800.222.1222.
 Also post the telephone numbers for the ambulance, local or closest hospital, and your family physician.
 Make family members aware of them.
 If poisoning occurs, try to determine the poison taken and part of the body affected before you take action.
 Remember, taking the right action is as important as taking immediate action.
 Read the “Statement of Treatment” on the product involved in the poisoning and administer the suggested initial first aid.
-(See section on ‘Poisons’ under First Aid in Bulletin #2328, Symptoms and First Aid for Poisonings) Then contact your local Poison Control Center, physician, local emergency number (911 in many areas), ambulance if 911 is not available, or the operator.
+(See section on ‘Poisons’ under First Aid in Bulletin #2328, Symptoms and First Aid for Poisonings) Then contact your local Poison Control Center and dial 911.

 Plants are another poisonous hazard in the home.
 Children need to be taught not to eat any part of a plant unless they have permission from an adult.
 Decorate with plants that are not poisonous.
 If you are uncertain of a plant’s identity, take it to a nursery or florist for identification.
 It is a good idea to label plants found in the home and throw away leaves as they die and fall.